Monday & Thursday

 Above the gum line, a crown completely covers a tooth.
 In contrast, a dental veneer only covers the front surface of a tooth and requires the support of a natural tooth structure.
 Therefore, a crown would be the best option for restoring a tooth without significant form above the gum line.
 Crowns are virtually indistinguishable from natural teeth when crafted from today's high-tech porcelains (dental ceramics).
 They can even be made to make a tooth look better than it did before.
 Porcelain and ceramic crowns offer natural aesthetics and are ideal for visible areas of the mouth.
 Metal crowns provide exceptional strength, particularly for molars.
 Zirconia crowns combine strength and aesthetics, making them suitable for front and back teeth.
 The choice of crown material depends on factors like location, damage severity, and patient preferences.

 Crowning or capping a tooth is vital to maintaining good oral health.
 Glendale Heights Family Dental recommends two to three visits for a crown or cap.
 Your tooth is prepared for its new peak at the first visit.
 In the beginning, it is shaped to fit inside the new cover.
 Drilling will give the tooth a uniform shape after the area around it is numbed beforehand.
 For the crown to be stable, the tooth may need to be "built up" with filling material rather than being filed down because there may be very little remaining tooth structure.
 An impression of your teeth is taken after the tooth has been prepared.
 The impression materials, which look like putty, are used and sent to the dental lab.
 The impressions will be used there to create crown-making models of your teeth.
+Your dentist will first assess your tooth's condition with a manual and a digital scan and decide what type of crown is necessary.
+If a crown is recommended, the dentist will prepare the tooth by removing any decayed or damaged areas and shaping it to create space for the crown.
+An impression of the prepared tooth and nearby teeth is taken to ensure the crown's precise fit.

 The models will be guided by highly trained lab technicians, who will ensure your new crown is made to fit your bite and look good.